sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### Nonapplicable events

-The following events are not intended to be used in VBA:
+The following events aren't intended to be used in VBA:

 - `HandleContext`